TheGoodlike13/liberty_or_death/README.md

     (Request ticket server ldap/192.168.1.5@GOODLIKE.EU found in keytab but does not match server principal ldap/mumkashi-virtualbox@)

 Interesting that the IP would pop out here.
-It's still in the keytab, as I wrote the 'mumkashi' principal on top of it.
+It's still in the `keytab`, as I wrote the `mumkashi` principal on top of it.
 Other than that, I have no idea why it would be used or appear here.
-I quite specifically set Kerberos DN to 'mumkashi'.
+I quite specifically set Kerberos DN to `mumkashi`.

-Thankfully, it seems we don't need to mess around with keytabs (thank God).
+Thankfully, it seems we don't need to mess around with `keytabs` (thank God).
 [These](https://superuser.com/questions/1485808/ssh-user-not-getting-authenticated-through-kerberos)
 [three](https://stackoverflow.com/questions/14687245/apache-sends-wrong-server-principal-name-to-kerberos)
 [links](https://web.mit.edu/kerberos/krb5-1.13/doc/admin/princ_dns.html)
-point to the same simple fix, which is to add a line to '/etc/krb5.conf':
+point to the same simple fix, which is to add a line to `/etc/krb5.conf`:

     [libdefaults]
         ignore_acceptor_hostname = true